c4software/dotarchy/docs/content/_index.md

 [Source code](https://github.com/c4software/dotarchy)

-Dotarchy is a set of dotfiles and configurations to create a consistent and powerful development environment across different operating systems like Arch Linux, Fedora, and macOS.
+This repository contains installation and configuration scripts for Arch Linux and macOS.
+The goal is to automate the setup of applications, fonts, development tools, and user configurations.

 The main goal is to have a modular and easy-to-maintain system that can be quickly set up on a new machine.

-⚠️ The Hyprland setup is extracted (with some cleanup and adjustments) from the excellent [Omarchy project](https://omarchy.org/) by [@dhh](https://github.com/dhh).
+⚠️ The Hyprland setup is massively extracted/inspired from the excellent [Omarchy project](https://omarchy.org/) by [@dhh](https://github.com/dhh).

 [Hyprland Keybindings reference](./docs/keybindings/)